Koudela/eArc-router/README.md

-Each controller action (as you may know from other frameworks) is a listener of its own.
-In most use cases they listen to the event phase `EventRouter::PHASE_DESTINATION`.
 Please note that the routing event tree shares its base directory with other event trees.

-Each middleware that hooks into the apps livecycle can be registered via an listener of its own.
-Middleware listens to the event phase `EventRouter::PHASE_ACCESS` mainly.

-Once you have written the action and middleware listeners, you can build and dispatch the event.

 If you use the route somewhere you can use the `earc_route` function with the fully qualified controller class name as argument to retrieve it.